lifeart/els-intl-addon/README.md

 How to use?

-Install this addon as `dev-dependency` inside your ember project.
+Install this addon as `dev-dependency` inside your ember project or download it and specify addon path in UELS settings.

 ### NPM
 `npm install els-intl-addon --save-dev`